-Everett (2013a) offers two different theories as to how the inclusion of ejective sounds in phonological inventories may be adaptive in high-altitude environments, without making a commitment whether either, both, or neither is really operative (cf. also Everett 2013b): one possible factor which Everett ponders is related to a tradition in linguistics that emphasizes the competing motivations, especially in phonology, between minimizing articulatory effort and maximizing expressive possibilities (e.g. Martinet 1952).
-Given that ambient air pressure is undoubtedly lower in high-altitude environments than it is closer to the sea level, the articulatory effort of ejectives, specifically the creation of the pressure differential that is necessary for their production, should be lower at high altitudes.
+Everett (2013a) offers two different theories as to how the inclusion of ejective sounds in phonological inventories may be adaptive in high-altitude environments, without making a commitment whether either, both, or neither is really operative (cf. Everett 2013b).
+One possible factor that Everett discusses is related to a tradition in linguistics that emphasizes the competing motivations, especially in phonology, between minimizing articulatory effort and maximizing expressive possibilities (e.g. Martinet 1952).
+Given that ambient air pressure is undoubtedly lower in high-altitude environments than it is at or near sea level, the articulatory effort of ejectives, specifically the creation of the pressure differential that is necessary for their production, should be lower at high altitudes.
 This may be an incentive for speakers of languages in high-altitude environments to use this acoustically salient class of sounds.
 On the other hand, Everett hypothesizes, ejectives may also be adaptive in high-altitude environments because the non-pulmonic airflow that is involved in the production of ejectives may help to prevent desiccation, a significant problem in high-altitude environments due to generally lower air humidity (and the often limited availability of fresh water sources).

-Evaluations of Everett’s (2013a) analysis and argument have been quick to follow the original publication, though in the form of blogposts rather than contributions to peer-reviewed outlets.
-These responses have focused on replication of the association rather than in addressing the plausibility of the proposed mechanisms, and conclusions were divergent: while Roberts (2013) reports approaching the proposal with considerable skepticism, to his surprise he in fact found support for the statistical association of ejectives with altitudes, whereas Hammarström (2013), on the basis of a different statistical approach, could not replicate a significant association.
-Given the conflicting conclusions and the informal manner in which they have been published the question is as of yet neither conclusively confirmed nor conclusively rejected.
+Evaluations of Everett’s (2013a) analysis and argument were quick to follow the original publication, though in the form of blogposts rather than contributions to peer-reviewed outlets.
+These responses have focused on replication of the association rather than in addressing the plausibility of the proposed mechanisms, and conclusions were divergent.
+While Roberts (2013) reports approaching the proposal with considerable skepticism, to his surprise he in fact found support for the statistical association of ejectives with altitudes, whereas Hammarström (2013), on the basis of a different statistical approach, could not replicate a significant association.
+Given the conflicting conclusions and the informal manner in which they have been published the question is, as of yet, neither conclusively confirmed nor conclusively rejected.

 As evaluation has been mainly focused on methodological issues and the significance of the association itself, it is natural that the examination of the proposed explanatory theories and the evaluation of these against possible alternatives have been put aside.

-When working on the typology of American languages (results now published in Urban et al. 2019) one of us noted casually and impressionistically that ejectives in the languages of Middle and South America tend to co-occur with another type of relatively rare and articulatory costly sound, namely uvulars, on which the questionnaire used for the Urban et al. (2019) also solicited information for the sampled languages.
+While working on the typology of American languages (results now published in Urban et al. 2019) the first author noted casually and impressionistically that ejectives in the languages of Middle and South America tend to co-occur with another type of relatively rare and articulatory costly sound, namely uvulars, on which the questionnaire used for the Urban et al. (2019) also solicited information for the sampled languages.
 Checking the American situation against large-scale phonological databases beyond the narrow situation in Middle and South America, it becomes clear that, in fact, the distribution of uvulars seems highly similar to that of ejectives.
 Fig. 2. plots the location of languages with uvular consonants in the PHOIBLE database, giving a visual impression of this apparent distributional overlap.